Skip to content

 {{ set-user.key }} // the key that was written

-List all keys in a table with optional prefix filtering.
+List all keys in a table with optional substring filtering on the key name.

 FieldDescription